LAST REVIEWED Oct 22 2021 10 MIN READ

 The U.S. Bureau of Labor Statistics found that 2.9% of Americans—that’s 4.3 million people—quit their jobs in August 2021, a record-breaking month that has been preceded by similar statistic-shattering months that year.
 What’s been coined the “Great Resignation,” this phenomena has been triggered by several factors, including the pandemic and the rise of remote work.
 These “pandemic epiphanies” have caused workers to reconsider their priorities in life, often resulting in a reshuffling of careers.

-As U.S. workers tend to hop between jobs more often, they need to be better prepared to rollover their 401(k) plans.
-When taking a look back at the last six years, U.S. wage and salary workers stay with their current employer for a median of 4.6 years and one-fifth of workers are laid off.
+If you're one of millions of workers who's changed—or is considering changing—jobs, it's important to make the most of any retirement savings you may have.
 Knowing how to roll over your 401(k) is an essential step to maximize your nest egg.
-From understanding how vesting works to knowing the required steps to do an indirect rollover, here is review of key steps to roll over a 401(k) after separation from an employer.
+From understanding how vesting works to knowing the required steps to do an indirect rollover, we'll review how to roll over a 401(k) after leaving an employer.

 Step 1: Find out your fully vested account balance

-Take a look at the provisions of your 401(k) plan regarding employer contributions because those provisions may state that if you leave within a certain period of time, you’ll lose some of the proceeds.
-Under cliff vesting, employer contributions only become fully vested after a minimum number of years, and under graded vesting, employer contributions are gradually vested over time.
+Take a look at the provisions of your 401(k) plan regarding employer contributions, because they may state that if you leave within a certain period of time, you’ll lose some of the proceeds.
+Under a cliff vesting schedule, employer contributions only become fully vested after a minimum number of years.
+Under a graded vesting schedule, employer contributions are gradually vested over time.